hayaq/WSComm/README.md

 WSComm
 ======

-WebSocket based communication between a native code and javascript in UIWebView.
+WebSocket local communication between a native code and javascript in UIWebView embeded in the App.